-Activities will be organised in accordance with URC's safeguarding policy and guidance to promote a safe environment and healthy relationships, whilst minimising opportunities for harm or misunderstandings.
-For each event, risk assessments will be carried out, appropriate and accessible consent forms will be used (for children's activities or activities for people with additional needs), appropriate records will be kept, and adequate insurance will be in place.
+Activities will be organised in accordance with URC's safeguarding policy and guidance to promote a safe environment and healthy relationships, whilst minimising opportunities for harm, potential abuse or misunderstandings.
+For each event, proportionate risk assessments will be carried out, appropriate and accessible consent forms will be used (for children's activities or activities for people with additional needs), appropriate records will be kept, and adequate insurance will be in place.

 We are committed to safer recruitment and selection of all paid staff and volunteers.
-We will treat applicants who have a criminal record fairly and do not discriminate because of a conviction or other information revealed (see Appendix D of Good Practice 5 for the church policy statement on the recruitment of ex-offenders) and ensure that all safer recruitment-related procedures are followed, which include:
+We will treat applicants who have a criminal record fairly and will not discriminate because of a conviction or other information revealed (see Good Practice 6 P4 Template for the church policy statement on the recruitment of ex-offenders ) and ensure that all safer recruitment-related procedures are followed, which include:

-- asking applicants to complete an application form - providing workers with job or role descriptions and person specifications - completion of self-declaration forms - obtaining Disclosure and Barring Service (DBS) / Protecting Vulnerable Groups scheme (PVG) checks for eligible roles and positions - taking up two references (not from family members) - interviewing candidates - providing workers/volunteers with written contracts/volunteer agreements.
+- asking applicants to complete an application form - providing workers with job or role descriptions and person specifications - completion of self-declaration forms - obtaining Disclosure and Barring Service (DBS) / Protecting Vulnerable Groups scheme (PVG) checks for eligible roles and positions - taking up two references, preferably from former employers and not from family members or ideally close friends. - interviewing candidates - providing workers/volunteers with written contracts/volunteer agreements.